Music Faculty

 Joel Katz, M.S.
 Ed., BA, Psychology (personal website)

-Joel170x200Joel Katz been performing professionally on Maui for 25 years.
-Joel operates the award winning Seaside Recording Studio and is music director of the popular Maui band “Jimmy Mac and the Kool Katz”.
+Joel170x200Joel Katz been performing professionally on Maui for over 30 years, and a two-time Nā Hōkū Hanohano Award-winning producer for his work on recordings by the Institute of Hawaiian Music.
+Joel operates the award-winning Seaside Recording Studio and is music director of the popular Maui band “Jimmy Mac and the Kool Katz”.
 He is also one of the foremost practitioners of the Hawaiian steel guitar on Maui, and is passionate about carrying on the tradition of this instrument and style.
-Joel teaches guitar, Hawaiian steel guitar, ‘ukulele, pop/rock music, recording, and audio technology programs at UH Maui College.
+Joel teaches guitar, Hawaiian steel guitar, ‘ukulele, piano, pop/rock music, recording, and audio technology programs at UH Maui College.

 Dr. Stephen Fox (personal website)

 StephenFox240x182Dr.
 Stephen Fox holds a BA in music and a Master’s degree in Community and Cultural Psychology from the University of Hawaii at Manoa and a Doctorate in Cross-Cultural Psychology from Victoria University of Wellington New Zealand.
-His doctoral research focused on ways participation in traditional arts such as hula and taiko influence well-being, and his ongoing research investigates these well-being influences across musical settings.
+His doctoral research focused on ways participation in traditional arts such as hula and taiko influences well-being, and his ongoing research investigates these well-being influences across musical settings.
 Fox has played extensively with African musicians including bala master Lansana Kouyate and kora master Boujou Sisoko, with taiko master Kenny Endo, as well as numerous others from the British Isles and Europe, South America, Egypt, the Carribean, and New Zealand.
 On returning to academia, Fox studied Okinawan sanshin with National Living Treasure Harry Nakasone and Indonesian gamelan with emeritus pimpanan Hardja Susilo.
 Fox actively composes, primarily for film, and performs most frequently on santur with guitarist Michael Tanenbaum.
+Dr. Fox is a Nā Hōkū Hanohano Award-winning producer for his work on the Institute of Hawaiian Music’s Ha‘ina Ko Wehi CD.